AkiGitub/hello/README.md

 +-----------+--------------+---------------+--------+-----------+--------+
 Enter Pateint Updating Data=========================================== Enter Patient Code: 2
- Patient Already inserted, You cannot use other code Enter Patient Code: 23
+ Patient Already inserted, You cannot use other one code Enter Patient Code: 23
 Enter Patient Name: new name
 Enter Patient Family: new family